eiskalteschatten/BookJournal/README.md

 - Add notes to your books
 - Tag your books for better searching
 - Light and dark mode
+- Works on multiple platforms (Windows, macOS and Linux)

 ## System Requirements